MarvellousCarp/ai-dev-tools-zc2025/02-coding-interview/web/docs/runner.md

 2. The harness overrides `console` methods to capture logs and errors, then posts them back to the host via `postMessage`.
 3. For TypeScript, the client transpiles the snippet to modern JavaScript with `typescript.transpileModule` before sending it to the iframe.
 4. The runner times out if the sandbox does not respond, helping users diagnose blocked iframes or browser settings.
+5. After a run completes, the output is written to a shared Yjs map so every participant in the room sees the same log history and timestamp.

 ## Why we haven’t inlined Python/Java/C++ yet
 - **Runtime + stdlib weight**: Even with compression, Pyodide + its standard library adds 10–15 MB and unpacks to tens of megabytes in memory.
 Java/C++ toolchains compiled to WebAssembly are similar or heavier.